oneblink/forms/docs/css-selectors.md

     });

 You can also set the `isInvalid` attribute of the form/element model manually using `model.set({isInvalid: true|false})`, which will add or remove the class.

+### Required Fields
+Required field errors have a CSS class of `bm-errors__bm-required`.
+If you wish to only show required errors after a user has tried edited the field, you can use CSS to hide the error message if the element has not been touched by the user, like so:

+    .bm-formelement-pristine .bm-errors__bm-required{
+        display: none;
+    }